-As Accounting Officer, the Executive Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Chief Executive has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the Internal Auditor; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external Auditor;
+- the work of the internal auditor; - the school resource management self-assessment tool; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework; - the work of the external auditors.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Board and a plan to ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the full Trust Board and a plan to ensure continuous improvement of the system is in place.